Students Rights and Responsibilities Handbook

 Allergies and Medical Dietary Needs

 We understand that some students may have dietary needs due to medical conditions or allergies.
 If your child requires an alternate meal, please provide a written statement from a licensed physician outlining the dietary restrictions and required substitutions to your school nurse.
-Our nurse and nutrition services team will work closely with you to offer a safe meal for your student, if you choose.
-Please allow 2-4 weeks to process your request.
-Alternatively, you are always welcome to bring meals from home.
+Our nurse and nutrition services team work closely with parents to offer safe alternative meals for students.
+Please allow 2-4 weeks to process requests.
+Alternatively, students are always welcome to bring meals from home.

 This institution is an equal opportunity provider.

-Each of the undesired behaviors listed below is coded with a corresponding “level of response” numbered one through five.
-The five response levels offer a variety of strategies and responses that could be used to address the behavior.
+The unexpected behaviors listed below are coded with a corresponding “level of response” numbered one through five.
+The response levels offer a variety of strategies and responses that could be used to address the behavior.
 Those strategies are organized around the acronym EASH.

 - “E” stands for Education and Engagement.
 Students who cause harm, fear, or disruption (referred to as “originators”) engage in new learning through a process of personal growth and reflection.
 This is facilitated through dialogue with trusted staff members with the intention of analyzing the impact of actions on others.